-For those who prefer their accommodation made of sturdier stuff, the Eco Tower is a restored water mill with 360-degree sea and mountain views.
-Ideal for a couple, it has a super-kingsize bed, an ensuite shower room and access to a communal kitchen.
-Slightly larger, with an open-plan contemporary interior and room for 2 adults and a child is the Eco Lodge.
-The stone-walled Eco Garden Cottage and Eco Casita are open-plan self-contained studios for up to 4 people, with kitchens, bathrooms and lounge areas with sofabeds.
+Ideal for a couple, the Eco Tower (sleeps 2) is a restored water mill with 360-degree sea and mountain views, an ensuite and a basic kitchenette, plus access to a communal kitchen.
+The Eco Lodge, Eco Garden Cottage and Eco Casita (all sleep 2-4) are self-contained stone-walled open-plan studios with kitchens, bathrooms and lounge areas.

-Off site, in the nearby village of Tabayesco, the new Casa Volcan is an enormous and much more modern retreat suitable for up to 12 (in 5/6 bedrooms).
-We're yet to personally view it, but it's self-catering, has a solar-heated swimming pool and also includes airport transfers and use of a car.
+In the nearby village of Tabayesco, the new self-catering Casa Volcan is an enormous and much more modern retreat.
+We're yet to personally view it, but it has a solar-heated swimming pool and 5 / 6 bedrooms.

 - Cots Available